opencoff/ovpn-tool/README.md

 The default lifetime of the CA is 5 years; you can change this via the `-V` (`--validity`) option to "init".

+### Initialize a new CA by Importing from a JSON file
+If you are using any version of ovpn-tool **prior** to v0.9.x, you must first export the DB into a JSON file *using the v0.8.x version of the tool*.
+Assuming the DB dump is in *db.json*, then you can initialize a new CA instance like so:

+    $ ovpn-tool -v foo.db init --from-json db.json

+You will be prompted for the DB passphrase; this passphrase is for the **new** database (and NOT the old database).

+### Creating an intermediate CA
+Often, it's useful to have an intermediate CA for issuing server or client certificates.
+These intermediate CAs can be arbitrarily chained.

+    $ ovpn-tool -v foo.db inter client-ca

+Once created, this intermediate CA can be used to issue new leaf
+certificates:

+    $ ovpn-tool -v foo.db user -s client-ca user@example.com

 ### Create an OpenVPN server certificate & key pair
 An OpenVPN server needs a few things:
 * A server common name - so client can either address it by DNS Name.